 To provide members a monthly topic that will encourage creativity and provide an opportunity for discussion of the technical and creative aspects of their photography.
+The purpose of the MPC is to promote growth and sharing, not to determine a "best" photo.

 2. Topic Scheduling and Selection